The equatorial motion of the charged test particles in Kerr-Newman-Taub-NUT spacetime: The equations of motion

 \section{The equations of motion}

-In this section, we examine the motion of charged test particle over the equatorial plane in Kerr-Newman-Taub-NUT spacetime.
+In this section, we examine the motion of charged test particle over the equatorial plane in KNTN spacetime.
 Traditionally, to obtain the equation of motions over the equatorial plane, one usually starts with the Lagrangian expression \cite{chandrasekhar} and simply substitute $\theta=\frac{\pi}{2}$ in the resulting expressions.
-However, this standard technique cannot be directly applied for the Kerr-Newman-Taub-NUT spacetime since as is explicitly illustrated in \cite{bini2} and \cite{cebeci}, the existence of the equatorial orbits requires either the vanishing of the NUT parameter ($\ell=0$) or a specific relation between the rotation parameter $a$, the energy $\bar{E}$, the angular momentum $\bar{L}$ of the test particle to hold.
+However, this standard technique cannot be directly applied for the KNTN spacetime since as is explicitly illustrated in \cite{bini2} and \cite{cebeci1}, the existence of the equatorial orbits requires either the vanishing of the NUT parameter ($\ell=0$) or a specific relation between the rotation parameter $a$, the energy $\bar{E}$, the angular momentum $\bar{L}$ of the test particle to hold.
 For that reason, one cannot directly substitute $\theta=\frac{\pi}{2}$ for the equatorial orbital motion.
 Instead, to get the field equations over the equatorial plane, one should start with the celebrated Hamilton-Jacobi equation, and then obtain the condition for the existence of equatorial orbits and substitute such a relation in the remaining governing equations.
-Therefore, to obtain the governing orbit equations over the equatorial plane, we find it useful to review our discussion raised in \cite{cebeci} starting with the Hamilton-Jacobi equation
+Therefore, governing orbit equations over equatorial plane can be obtained by using Hamilton-Jacobi method discussed in \cite{cebeci1}.
+To summarize, one can start with Hamilton-Jacobi equation \cite{carter_1,carter_2,kamran,frolov}

-Here, $\tau$ is an affine parameter and $q$ is the charge of the test particle.
-The existence of the timelike Killing vector $\xi_{(t)}$ and spacelike Killing vector $\xi_{(\phi)}$ for the Kerr-Newman-Taub-NUT spacetime (\ref{Kerr_1}) and the separability of the Hamilton-Jacobi equation in this spacetime \cite{carter, kamran, frolov} enforces the solution of that equation to be written as
+where $\tau$ denotes an affine parameter and $q$ is the electric charge of the test particle.
+Also, the existence of the timelike Killing vector $\xi_{(t)}$ and spacelike Killing vector $\xi_{(\varphi)}$ for the KNTN spacetime (\ref{Kerr_1}) lead to the identifications